 As the founder of Open Universities for Refugees, Inanc works to support access of forcibly displaced people into higher education in the region and is working with the refugees in West Java and Kuala Lumpur partnering with the United Nations Refugee Agency.
 Additional efforts are being considered to Introduce new criteria for university ranking systems on the basis of ethics of global higher education and of humanitarian interference.

 İnanç is a lecturer at Nanyang Technological University ‘s School of Art, Design and Media in Singapore.
 Her areas of interest and expertise include: modern diplomatic history of West Asia, history and intercultural education for peace.
 In 2004 she headed a team which re-wrote the history text book for high school education in North Cyprus.
-In 2007, she was the first Turkish scholar to teach simultaneously at the University of and Eastern Mediterranean University.
+In 2007, she was the first Turkish scholar to teach simultaneously at the University of Cyprus and Eastern Mediterranean University.